tdeekens/flopflip/readme.md

 - `ConfigureFlopFlip` a component to configure flopflip with an adapter (alternative to the store enhancer)
-- `ReconfigureFlopFlip` a component to reconfigure flopflip with new user properties either merged or overwriting old properties (`shouldOverwrite` prop)
+- `ReconfigureFlopFlip` a component to reconfigure flopflip with new properties either merged or overwriting old properties (`shouldOverwrite` prop)
-  - `useAdapterReconfiguration` a hook to reconfigure flopflip with new user properties either merged or overwriting old properties (`shouldOverwrite` prop)
+  - `useAdapterReconfiguration` a hook to reconfigure flopflip with new properties either merged or overwriting old properties (`shouldOverwrite` prop)
 - `branchOnFeatureToggle` a Higher-Order Component (HoC) to conditionally render components depending on feature toggle state